pranay0921/Art-Gallery/README.md

 1. Clone the repository
 2. Install dependencies in backend and frontend folders
 3. Set up MySQL database and .env files
-4. Run backend and frontend servers
+4. Run backend and frontend servers.

 ---
 This project is a template for building a digital art marketplace with user interaction and admin moderation.